The Prayer Relay Movement

 Surely goodness and mercy shall follow me All the days of my life, And I will dwell in the house of the Lord Forever.

-There is not one Christian you can find who doesn’t know this chapter of the bible.
+There is not one Christian you can find who doesn’t know this Bible chapter.
 Most will recite to by heart.
 If you roll back a few verses, you will find that this is contingent on God being your “shepherd.”
 Mercy is afforded to all who walk with the Lord.
 Mercy is tied to intention at some points.
 This is to say that the Lord doesn’t look for perfection to give mercy.
 He grants mercy to those who ask for it, and for those who try to walk upright.

 Do not remember the sins of my youth, nor my transgressions; According to Your mercy remember me, For Your goodness’ sake, O Lord.